Dogger Bank Wind Farm

 Dogger Bank Wind Farm is a group of offshore wind farms under construction 130 to 200 km off the east coast of Yorkshire, England in the North Sea.
+It is considered to be the world's largest offshore windfarm.

-It was developed by the Forewind consortium, while three phases were envisioned - first phase (Creyke Beck A and B), second phase (Teesside A and B) and third phase (Teesside C and D).
-In 2015 the third phase was abandoned, while first and second phase was granted consent.
-It is expected that the Dogger Bank development will consist of four offshore wind farms, each with a capacity of up to 1.2 GW, creating a combined capacity of 4.8 GW.
+It was developed by the Forewind consortium, with three phases envisioned - first phase (Creyke Beck A and B), second phase (Teesside A and B) and third phase (Teesside C and D).
+In 2015, the third phase was abandoned, while the first and second phases were granted consent.
+It was initially expected that the Dogger Bank development will consist of four offshore wind farms, each with a capacity of up to 1.2 GW, creating a combined capacity of 4.8 GW.
+As of 2024, a total of 8.1 GW generating capacity is expected to be installed on Dogger Bank.

 Since 2017 Creyke Beck A and B and Teesside A are developed by Dogger Bank Wind Farm Limited as Dogger Bank A, B and C, while Teesside B is developed by Sofia Offshore Wind Farm Limited as Sofia Offshore Wind Farm.
 All four farms were successful in the 2019 contract for difference auction and have a delivery date between 2023 and 2025.

+On 10 October 2023 Dogger Bank wind farm started producing electricity for the first time.